sclorg/django-ex/README.md

 By default your Django application is served with gunicorn and configured to output its access log to stderr.
 You can look at the combined stdout and stderr of a given pod with this command:

-    osc get pods         # list all pods in your project osc logs <pod-name>
+    oc get pods         # list all pods in your project oc logs <pod-name>

 This can be useful to observe the correct functioning of your application.